 - Corporate liable (e.g., Subscriptions purchased by corporations on behalf of their employees)

-- Consumers who get access to services included in broad intra-company (e.g., Amazon Prime Video and Amazon Music within Amazon Prime) or inter-company (e.g. SVOD service included at no additional charge in a Comcast Xfinity 200 channel package) bundles
+- Consumers who get access to services included in broad intra-company bundles (e.g., Amazon Prime Video and Amazon Music within Amazon Prime) or inter-company bundles (e.g. SVOD service included at no additional charge in a Comcast Xfinity 200 channel package)

 - Subscribers who are outside of the 50 United States and D.C. (e.g., Puerto Rico and other U.S. territories)